Ukraine leader pushes for more arms; US officials to visit

 Mariupol has seen fierce fighting since the start of the war due to its location on the Sea of Azov.
 Its capture would deprive Ukraine of a vital port, free up Russian troops to fight elsewhere, and allow Moscow to establish a land corridor to the Crimean Peninsula, which it seized from Ukraine in 2014.

 More than 100,000 people — down from a prewar population of about 430,000 — are believed to remain in Mariupol with scant food, water or heat.
-Ukrainian authorities estimate that over 20,000 civilians have been killed.
-Recent satellite images showed what appeared to be mass graves dug in towns to the west and east of Mariupol.
+Ukrainian authorities estimate over 20,000 civilians have been killed.
+Recent satellite images showed what appeared to be mass graves to the west and east of Mariupol.

-Mykhailo Podolyak, a Ukrainian presidential adviser, called for a localized Easter truce.
-He urged Russia to allow civilians to leave the steel plant and suggested talks to negotiate an exit for the Ukrainian soldiers.

-From there, he said, Ukrainians are sent to areas under Russian occupation or to Russia itself, often as far as Siberia or the Far East.
-Many of them, he said, are children.

 The claims could not be independently verified.
-But they were repeated by Yevheniya Kravchuk, a member of Ukraine’s parliament, on ABC’s “This Week.”
+But they were repeated by Ukrainian lawmaker Yevheniya Kravchuk on ABC’s “This Week.”

 “They have pulled these people from Mariupol — they are put to filtration camps … it’s sort of something that can’t be happening in the 21st century,” Kravchuk said.